Masala Chai (Indian Spiced Tea) Recipe

 How to make masala chai:

-I like to enjoy this authentic masala chai hot with some cookies.
-You could also serve it with a slice of cake!
+I like to enjoy a cup of hot chai with some oatmeal cookies.
+You could also serve it alongside some masala scrambled eggs and chilli cheese toast for brunch.

 If you have chai leftover, you can leave it in the saucepan and reheat when desired – the flavours will only get better.
 You could also serve cold chai over ice, which is in no way traditional, but in many ways delicious.